Best Keyboard for Typing Practice

 What keyboard layout is best for typing?

-TKL is a popular balance for typing practice: it saves space while keeping arrow keys.
-Choose full-size if you need a numpad, and 60% if you want compact efficiency and don’t mind layers.
+TKL is often the best balance for typing practice because it saves space while keeping useful keys.
+Choose full-size if you need a numpad, and 60% only if you want compact efficiency and are comfortable with layers.

 Should I choose tactile or linear switches for typing?